fletchjp/MERG-Arduino-Software/REFLECTION.md

 I have also learned how to delete a repository, one which I had forked and no longer needed.

+I had a strange experience today.
+I was working in the cbus_codes branch of MERG-Arduino-Software where I had two codes open to change things.
+I wanted to compare them with the code for CANCMDDC which is in the main branch of CANCMDDC2.
+So I changed directory in the open Explorer page and found it and opened it.
+When I came to save it I was back in the folder for MERG-Arduino-Software it was not there.
+Panic.
+Where is it?
+I saved a backup somewhere outside the GitHub structure.
+Then I realised it came from a different repository.
+The files were still there from last time I had used that repository.
+End of panic.

 ## Changing branches around

 I have done some interesting things with the CANCMDDC2 repository.
 I had been working in a branch called develop and wanted to make that the main branch.
 I started by renaming the existing main to old-main and then renaming develop to main.
 I also needed to change the default branch to the new main.